OthankQ/100-days-of-code/r1-log.md

 Got confused a bit during @CodeWithChris tutorial with delegate and protocol.
 Looked up other sources to study this topic on but still kinda stuck.
 Building a new project using motion sensor in iPhone

 ### R2D53

 Started learning about table view in Xcode while following a checklist app tutorial on raywenderlich.com So far learned how to create custom table view controller.
 Maybe it's not a bad timing to start learning about Swift UI?

+### R2D54

+Got confused with the whole delegate and protocol thing in Swift.
+Was following raywenderlich.com course and thought I was lacking the fundamentals.
+Started following Apple's official guide to building apps.